NestroyMusoke/NestroyMusoke/README.md

 ## About Me

-I'm a second-year Computer Science student at Uganda Christian University, Mukono, Uganda.
-I work at the intersection of software engineering, data systems, and AI — with a focus on building tools that solve real problems for real people.
+I'm a second-year Computer Science student at Uganda Christian University — building at the intersection of software engineering, data systems, and artificial intelligence.

-I'm currently preparing for **Google Summer of Code 2026** with **Rocket.Chat**, working on the AI Rocket.Chat Apps Generator project — a tool that lets anyone create custom RC apps using nothing but plain English instructions.
+I'm relatively new to open source and professional software development, but 2026 is the year I stop watching from the sidelines.
+I'm here to contribute, learn fast, and build things that actually matter.

+My work spans database systems, AI/ML research, cybersecurity, and creative technology — I don't believe in staying in one lane.

 ---

-## What I'm Working On
+## What I'm Currently Working On

-- 🚀 **GSoC 2026** — Contributing to the Gemini CLI codebase as part of my RC Apps Generator proposal
-- 🧠 **Vision Transformers for Brain Tumor Detection** —  Technical Research exploring AI-assisted medical imaging in Uganda
+- 🧠 **Vision Transformers for Brain Tumor Detection** — Research on optimizing AI-assisted medical imaging for low-resource settings in Uganda.
+Supervised by Dr. Innocent Ndibatya at UCU.

-- 🗄️ **UCU HR Management System** — A full MySQL database system covering payroll, leave, performance evaluations, and separations
+- 🗄️ **UCU HR Management System** — A full MySQL database system covering payroll, leave management, performance evaluations, disciplinary records, and employee separations — built from scratch using ERDs and formal business rules.

+- 🔧 **Open Source Contributions** — Actively contributing to large open source codebases, navigating real production code, and learning how professional software teams work.

 ---